run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     1. External and internal IP of one of the nodes

 === "RKE"
-    RKE comes pre-installed with NGINX.
+    RKE and RKE2 come pre-installed with NGINX.
 No further action needs to be taken.

 === "Managed Kubernetes"